Developer Tutorials

 });

-// Show authentication status
+// Show final status

 client.displayStatus();